fablabbcn/log-post-request-to-file/README.md

-Do a POST request to 'http://localhost:8000/logs'
+Do a POST request to http://localhost:8000/logs

-and it will be saved to 'db.json'
+and it will be saved to `db.json`

-Start with 'docker-compose up'
+Start with `docker-compose up`

-Build with 'docker-compose build'
+Build with `docker-compose build`